 The group was then made to exit the van and get into a line.
 They were told: “Put your right hand on the shoulder of the man in front of you”.

 After walking in this fashion closer towards the border-stream, the men were then taken in pairs, two-by-two.
-The pairs were then walked up to the waterway, at which point they were shouted at to “Go!
+The pairs were walked up to the waterway.
+At this point, the police shouted “Go!
 Go!
-Go!” and had batons swung at them.
+Go!” and swung batons at them.